DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportGantt(options).md

 ---

-Use the following settings to process the PDF document when the export is complete:
+The following code snippet illustrates how to process the PDF document when the export is complete:

     <!--JavaScript-->
     var gantt = $("#ganttContainer").dxGantt("instance");